LibraryCarpentry/lc-shell/episodes/03-working-with-files-and-folders.md

 > The `echo` command simply prints out a text you specify.
 Try it out: `echo 'Library Carpentry is awesome!'`.
 > Interesting, isn't it?
 >
 > You can also specify a variable.
-First type `NAME=` followed by your name, and hit enter.
+First type `NAME=` followed by your name, and press enter.
-> Then type `echo "$NAME is a fantastic library carpentry student"` and hit enter.
+> Then type `echo "$NAME is a fantastic library carpentry student"` and press enter.
 What happens?
 >
 > You can combine both text and normal shell commands using `echo`, for example the
 > `pwd` command you have learned earlier today.
 You do this by enclosing a shell